 After clicking on the Set Variation Stock button, the admin will see all the variations of that product and then POS stock quantity to each variation accordingly.

-The admin can navigate to POS > POS Products to generate barcodes for the products.
+The admin can navigate to WooCommerce Point of Sale > Products to generate barcodes for the products.

-The admin will select the products for which you want to generate the barcodes and then select the option to Generate Barcode by ID or SKU from the drop-down and then click apply to generate barcodes.
+The admin will select the products for which you want to generate the barcodes.

 Note: The admin can-

-- Generate Barcode With defining the barcode generation based on product Id or SKU.
+- Generate Barcode by defining the barcode generation on the basis of product Id or SKU.

 - POS users can add the product to the cart by scanning the barcode (Generated based on SKU or Product Id) available on the product.